scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 packages like Matplotlib, Cartopy, Numpy, and Xarray.
 The gallery includes plots from a range of visualization categories such as box plots, contours, meteograms, overlays, projections, shapefiles, streamlines, and trajectories among others.
+The plotting categories and scripts under GeoCAT-examples cover almost all of the NCL plot types and techniques.
 In addition, GeoCAT-examples houses plotting examples for individual GeoCAT-comp analysis functions.

 Despite Matplotlib and Cartopy's capabilities to reproduce almost all of NCL plots, there was one significant caveat with using their low-level